joyeeta-dhar/joyeeta-dhar/README.md

 | **Smart Dustbin System** | IoT project to monitor bin levels & notifications | [GitHub](link) |
 | **CollabBoard** | Real-time whiteboard using Socket.IO | [GitHub](link) |

-*GIFs/screenshots can be added for each project to make it interactive.*

 ---